Lar Daly and the Art of Losing Elections

 By Ken Zurski

-In 1952, the name General MacArthur appeared on the Wisconsin Republican Presidential Primary ballot thanks to a man named Lawrence Joseph Sarsfield Daly, or Lar Daly for short, a political shill from the Midwest who unsuccessfully ran for a variety of political offices including Mayor of Chicago and eventually President of the United States.
+First, the person responsible for the inclusion of General MacArthur on the ballot is a man named Lawrence Joseph Sarsfield Daly, or Lar Daly for short.
+Daly was a political shill from the Midwest who unsuccessfully ran for a variety of political offices including Mayor of Chicago and eventually President of the United States.
 “What made [Daly] famous was his hobby,” a Chicago historian once wrote.
 “He ran for public office –and lost.”
 In 1952, however, Daly had another tapped for the White House, Douglas MacArthur, the popular World War II general.

 That year President Harry Truman decided he would not seek reelection for a second full term and backed Illinois Governor Adlai Stevenson II for the nomination instead.
 General Dwight D. Eisenhower was the clear choice on the Republican side.
 Daly, however, liked another general, MacArthur, who had made it clear from the onset that he was not in the running.
 Daly, who had just lost to Representative Everett Dirksen of Pekin in the 1950 Republican primary election for the Illinois U.S. Senate seat, took the matter in his own hands.
 Without permission, he added the general’s name to the list of Republican nominees in the Illinois primary.